Team207-S2024/team207-s2024/assignments/report.md

 If the PCB were to be made again, with certain restrictions unlocked, there's a decent amount that could be done to augment the concept.

 For starters, the PCB could have been made with less space in between components.
 The sensors are somewhat spaced out decently, and there is minimal interference between the ESP32 and the power supply/motor driver, but some things could be closer.
 The component choices themselves could have been better - the bypass capacitor and humidity sensor resistor size especially really didn't need to be as big as they were.
-In a proper device, it would have made a lot more sense to have the humidity sensor closer if not completely in the soil of the plant, but because there was a distinct restriction on daughter boards this was the closest to that concept.
+In a proper device, it would have made a lot more sense to have the humidity sensor closer if not completely to the soil of the plant, but because there was a distinct restriction on daughter boards this was the closest to that concept.

 ### Bill of Materials

-The group also finalized the bill of materials for the project for the purpose of sending out a purchase request.
+The group also finalized the bill of materials for the project to send out a purchase request.
 The first iteration of the purchase request was not perfect, but it was revised as soon as it could be.

 <p align="center">
   <img src = "https://github.com/Team207-S2024/team207-s2024/assets/157151171/305feb18-94b1-4edf-b72a-67d888a22c15" />